mrsilver76/itunes_playlist_exporter/README.md

 4. Modify the settings at the top of the script based on the instructions below and then save it.
 5. Run the command by either double-clicking on the icon (a pop-up window will appear) or from the command line using: `cscript itunes_playlist_export.vbs`.
 6. There are some options you can call from the command line to change the use of the script.
 For more details see later.

+## WARNING

+This script achieves (basic) synchronisation of playlists between Plex and iTunes by deleting all playlists from Plex and re-uploading them.

+Although you can use `/D` to prevent deletion from occurring, this script will attempt to reupload the contents of the playlist again causing duplication to occurr.

+> :warning: It is not recommended to use this script if you create and maintain playlists within Plex.

 ## Script options